-‘Deadliest Catch’ Update: Three Weddings, A Baby And A Funeral
+‘Deadliest Catch’ Update: Three Weddings, A Baby, And A Funeral

 Welcome Cadence Anderson

 Jake and Jenna Anderson announced the birth of their second son, Cadence Anderson.
-Born he was born on June 13, 2017, Fox News had reported during Deadliest Catch Season 13 there had been “Down’s Syndrome scare” with the baby.
+He was born on June 13, 2017, and Fox News had reported during Deadliest Catch Season 13 there had been “Down’s Syndrome scare” with the baby.
 Thankfully, after a test was done, there was no problem.

 Jake has reported that Aiden is “loves to be a big brother.”
-Wonder if there will soon be an Anderson fishing dynasty?
+Will there soon be an Anderson fishing dynasty?

 The F/V Saga Announces The Death of Hannes M. Huswick

 On August 14, Captain Jake Anderson announced the death of one of his best friends, F/V Saga crew member, Hannes Huswick.
-Huswick, who died of a heart attack at the young age of 34, tragically left his wife, Sarah, and his 5.year-old daughter, Sienna.
+Huswick, who died of a heart attack at the young age of 34, tragically left his wife, Sarah, and his 5-year-old daughter, Sienna.

 Captain Jake eulogized Hannes on the F/V Saga website.